WinitP-Ake/Formation_Tester_Prediction/README.md

 ## Overview

-This repository contains Python scripts for developing prototype machine learning models to test the feasibility of predicting the success rate of downhole sample collection.
+This repository contains Python scripts for developing prototype machine learning models aimed at testing the feasibility of predicting the success rate of downhole sample collection.
 The workflow includes data cleaning, feature engineering, model training, and evaluation with performance visualization.

 ## Features